 Section 801: Overview

-no-one may commence land development as defined in 24 V.S.A. §4303(10) without a permit from the Zoning Administrator.
+Except as listed in Section 204.2, no-one may commence land development as defined in 24 V.S.A. §4303(10) without a permit from the Zoning Administrator.
 The Zoning Administrator may not issue a zoning permit unless the proposed development complies with all applicable sections of this bylaw and the Development Review Board has granted any applicable approvals.

 Section 802: Activities Exempt from Permitting